NeXTormer/mosaic-rag/README.md

     The column to clean in the [`PipelineIntermediate`](#pipelineintermediate).

 -   **`output_column`**
-    Where the stopword-cleaned text will be stored in the [`PipelineIntermediate`](#pipelineintermediate).
+    The name of the column where the cleaned results of this pipeline step should be stored in the [`PipelineIntermediate`](#pipelineintermediate).

 -   **`language_column`**
-    Specifies the language of each document.
+    The column containing the language ISO 639 Set3 language code.
+Is needed for stemming and stopword removable.
+Default: 'language'

 ----------